Anneal-path correction in flux qubits: Abstract

 \section{Abstract}

 Quantum annealers require accurate control and optimized operation schemes to reduce noise levels, in order to eventually demonstrate a computational advantage over classical algorithms.
 We study a high coherence four-junction capacitively shunted flux qubit (CSFQ), using dispersive measurements to extract system parameters and model the device.
-We confirm the multi-level structure of the circuit model of our CSFQ by annealing it through small spectral gaps and observing quantum signatures of energy level crossings.
 Josephson junction asymmetry inherent to the device causes a deleterious nonlinear cross-talk when annealing the qubit.
-We implement a nonlinear annealing path to correct the asymmetry \textit{in-situ}, resulting in a 50\% improvement in the qubit performance.
-Our results demonstrate a low-level quantum control scheme which enhances the success probability of a quantum annealer.
+We implement a nonlinear annealing path to correct the asymmetry in-situ, resulting in a substantial increase in the probability of the qubit being in the correct state given an applied flux bias.
+We also confirm the multi-level structure of our CSFQ circuit model by annealing it through small spectral gaps and observing quantum signatures of energy level crossings.
+Our results demonstrate an anneal-path correction scheme designed and implemented to improve control accuracy for high-coherence and high-control quantum annealers, which leads to an enhancement of success probability in annealing protocols.